error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeBoundEnergyandtheStructuralOriginofthefine-structureconstant.md

 8. Segment-Dependent Photon Coupling

-In segmented spacetime, particle interaction is fundamentally constrained by the available internal energy determined through spatial segmentation.
+In Segmented Spacetime, particle interaction is fundamentally constrained by the available internal energy determined through spatial segmentation.
 As previously derived, a bound electron has access only to a fraction of its rest energy, defined by the fine-structure
 constant: